 adb shell input text

-command allows you to simulate text input on your Android device.
+The adb shell input text command allows you to simulate text input on your Android device.
 This can be useful for automated testing or filling out forms.

 Example:

-To input the text “Hello, Android!”:
+To input the text โHello, Android!โ:

-adb shell input text "Hello, Android!"
+adb shell input text "Hello Android!"

 adb shell input swipe

-command, you can simulate a swipe or gesture on the touchscreen of your Android device.
+With the adb shell input swipe command, you can simulate a swipe or gesture on the touchscreen of your Android device.

 Example: